 We currently have a few available schools that we built with co-financed funds that we can assign to a donor who wishes reimburse the cost of construction and and name it.
 The cost for such a school is $15,000.

-The locations where we build our school sare determined by the needs of the country at the time.
-Factors such as distances between schools and population of children in an area needing a school are analyzed with data collected by the Ministry of Education during their annual survey.
+The locations where we build our school are determined by the needs of the country at the time.
+Factors such as distances between schools and population of children in an area needing a school are analysed with data collected by the Ministry of Education during their annual survey.
 We make our decisions about future locations of our schools based on this information.

 After a school is completed, we encourage donors to enhance their schools.
 Our schools are situated in remote poverty-stricken areas that lack resources for additional learning material.
 By adding enhancements such as English/computer training program, donations of additional selected books and vegetable gardens a school can provide so much more to its students.

 You may also adopt an existing school that was built by another donor and enhance it.
 We have more than 50 schools that are running as regular state schools without enhancements.
-You may add programs such as English computer/training, a vegetable garden, sponsor girls who are unable to attend school to attend school through our Girls Be Ambitious program and provide support to academically talented students through our Bright Future Kids program.
+You may add programs such as English computer/training, a vegetable garden, sponsor girls who are unable to attend school to attend school through our sponsorship program.
 An adopted school will have brass plaque placed on the school building indicating the name of the donor who is supporting the programs.Supporters of school program can interact with the students and teachers through e-mails and digital photo exchanges and visit their school.

 Our project seeks to allow rural Cambodian students to leapfrog ahead by giving them access to computers, the Internet and teaching them English.
 Our English and computer training program provides daily instruction to the students in our rural schools.